AgostinoFerrara/IPSO-WIN/README.md

 # IPSO-WIN
-Original, restored software for regression analyses.
+A restored software for hypso-diametric regression analyses.
 To experience the thrill of 80's programs, and more...

 ==============================================================